RadialDevGroup/ombudsman/ATTENDANCE.md

 should be clearly communicated to the sentient resources whose responsibility it is to schedule theirown 20% time.

+A policy (formal or informal) should probably be established for deciding on what qualifies as 20% time and what, when it dovetails somewhat with business needs and/or gets suggested by supervisory/administration personnel, qualifies as 20% time (or not).

 ## Overtime and comp time.

 You will not be expected to work more than 40 hours on any company-related task